 Half and full day trips on foot and by boat with local naturalists let us explore the island’s 330 plus bird species and wildlife.
 Evening owl prowls add excitement and new species to your trip list; possible species include Great Horned, Eastern Screech, and Barn.
 Roseate Spoonbill are common on the island, and depending on the course of migration, massive flocks of Tree Swallows may be present.
 We decide at breakfast each day which of this extraordinary natural sanctuary’s best viewing areas, observation towers, and blinds to visit.
 A birder’s paradise, miles of roads, paths, and boardwalks through almost entirely undeveloped wilderness await you!
 And if you want to take some time to relax or bird and explore independently; there are bicycles, fishing tackle and kayaks available for your use, a map of birding hot spots, and the seven acres of private beach to stroll.

-The island is alive with birds in October.
-View fall warblers, swallows, and other passerines moving through during migration, along with shorebirds staging and passing through, and huge numbers of Peregrine Falcon on migration.
-With luck, you may see a few last turtle nest excavations as their nesting season comes to a close.
+The island is alive with birds in April.
+View warblers, swallows, and other passerines moving through during migration, along with shorebirds staging and passing through, and huge numbers of Peregrine Falcon on migration.
 Butterflies abound including Zebra Longwing, Long-tailed Skipper, Gulf Fritillary, Monarch, White Peacoc and Little Yellows.
-And marsh plants are turning shades of yellow, red, and orange as fall proceeds.
 Keep an eye out for active reptiles including skinks, lizards, and snakes.
 For those interested in trying their hand at fishing, Bluefish, Tarpon, Reds, Spotted Sea Trout and Flounder are possibilities.